TSAR-MVS: Textureless-aware Segmentation and Correlative Refinement Guided Multi-View Stereo: Experiment

-\subsection{Ablation Study}
+\subsubsection{Ablation Study}

 To validate the design choices in our method, we conducted a series of experiments to corroborate the effectiveness of each constituent component.
-Tab. exhibits the percentage of unduplicated fused pixels with absolute depth errors less than $2cm$ and $10cm$ of 13 scenes in ETH3D training dataset.
-Here we term unduplicated fused pixels as pixels that can be fused by at least two views without repetition and adopt the average percentage among all images as the quantitative result.
+Tab. \ref{ablation} exhibits the percentage of unduplicated fused pixels with absolute depth errors less than $2cm$ and $10cm$ of 13 scenes in ETH3D training dataset.
+Here we term unduplicated fused pixels as pixels that can be fused by at least two views without repetition.
+For any 3D point, its accuracy is consistent across depth maps from multiple viewpoints.
+Therefore, to avoid the impact of repetitive results, for each 3D point, we selected one pixel from all the viewpoints used for fusion to assess its accuracy, and discarding pixels from the rest of the viewpoints.

-In Tab.
-III, row 1 presents the results derived from the initial depth map produced by our baseline PatchMatch stereo, which introduces bilateral weighted NCC and adaptive propagation \cite{ACMM} to the original framework.
-Row 2 provides comparative results gained from ACMM \cite{ACMM}.
-Rows 3-5 respectively display the results when the entire Joint Hypothesis Filtering module is omitted (w/o JHF), only the Disparity Discontinuity component is deleted (w/o DD), and solely the Confidence Estimator component is taken out (w/o CE).
-Rows 6-8 respectively illustrate the results when the entire Iterative Correlation Refinement module is excluded (w/o ICR), only the Superpixel Planarization component is removed (w/o SP), and only the WMF component is discarded (w/o WMF).
-Row 9 showcases the results when the Textureless-aware Segmentation module is erased (w/o TS).
-Finally, Row 10 provides the outcomes derived from our complete pipeline.
+In Tab. \ref{ablation}, row 1-2 respectively presents the results derived from Gipuma~\cite{Gipuma} plus adaptive checkerboard propagation and ACMM~\cite{ACMM}.
+Row 10 provides the results derived from our method with modified Gipuma as prior input.
+Rows 3-9 respectively illustrate the results when the joint hypothesis filtering is omitted (w/o JHF), the disparity discontinuity is deleted (w/o DD), the confidence estimator is taken out (w/o CE), the iterative correlation refinement is excluded (w/o ICR), the superpixel planarization is removed (w/o SP), the WMF is discarded (w/o WMF) and the textureless-aware segmentation is erased (w/o TS).

-It is evident that each component of our method contributes significantly to the pipeline, and that each component performs better than ACMM.
-Specifically, the w/o ICR is worse than w/o JHF and w/o TS, especially in scenes with a higher proportion of textureless areas such as \emph{pipes} and \emph{office}.
-Hence the ICR module contributes more to the reconstruction results than both JHF and TS, further emphasizing the significance of the ICR module in spreading the reliable depth of pixels to the adjacent ones.
-Moreover, although w/o JHF and w/o TS achieve similar average percentages, their performance diverges across different scenarios.
-Specifically, w/o JHF outperforms w/o TS in scenarios with more textureless areas such as \emph{pipes} and \emph{office}, since TS is targeted towards handling textureless textures, whereas JHF is beneficial for the restoration of fine detail.
-This observation is further substantiated in Fig. and the supplementary material.
+As can be seen from Tab. \ref{ablation}, each proposed component contributes significantly to our pipeline.
+Specifically, w/o ICR is worse than w/o JHF and w/o TS.
+Hence ICR contributes more than both JHF and TS, further emphasizing its significance.
+Moreover, although w/o JHF and w/o TS achieve similar result, w/o JHF outperforms w/o TS in scenarios with more textureless areas such as \emph{pipes} and \emph{office}, since TS is targeted towards handling textureless areas, whereas JHF is beneficial for retaining fine detail.
+This observation is further substantiated in Fig. \ref{fig6}.
+Furthermore, w/o DD essentially aligns with w/o CE and w/o WMF slightly surpasses w/o SP, evidencing their respective contributions within each submodule.